 "The most beautiful people we have known are those who have known defeat, known suffering, known struggle, known loss, and have found their way out of the depths.
 These persons have an appreciation, a sensitivity, and an understanding of life that fills them with compassion, gentleness, and a deep loving concern.
 Beautiful people do not just happen.

 As a counselor who has lived as a third-culture kid (TCK) overseas, I have witnessed and experienced the impact that trauma and transitions have on individuals, couples, and helping professionals.
 Returning to the United States for both my Bachelor and Master of Social Work at Baylor University was a major culture shock and transition in my life; therapy was a pivotal part of that transition process.

-Jaja Chen, LCSW, CDWF, EMDR Trained
+Jaja Chen, LCSW, CDWF, Certified EMDR Therapist

 To discuss your needs and schedule a consultation or training, please click here to contact Enrichment or by phone at 254-235-3500